Interpreter in Microsoft Teams meetings

 Select Language and speech

-> Turn on Interpreter . -
+> Interpreter > Turn on for me . -

 In Interpreter settings: